kinant/ud-android-nd-popular-movies-s2/README.md

 ## How to use:
 Since this project uses The Movie DB API, user must have an API Key.
 This Key is not shared in this project, but it is referenced.
-To include your own API key, you MUST create a resource XML file api_key.xml in the values folder.
+To include your own API key, you MUST create a resource XML file api_key.xml in the values folder (ie. "res/values/api_key.xml").
 Inside the api_key.xml file, create a string called "api_key" and set it's contents to your own API key.

 ## Example for res/values/api_key.xml file:
 ```